 My objective is to tell your story without getting in the way of it.
 That story may be a tale of love, a serious occasion or joyful celebration, an important fund-raising initiative, or a key event in the life of your business or family.

-I offer a bespoke service at an affordable price.
-Whether it is a one hour beach photography session, a lavish wedding, or two month assignment in the Himalaya, I will work with you to understand what you want to achieve, refining the brief, and identifying ways of enhancing the end product.
+I offer a bespoke personal service without charging the earth.
+Whether it is a two hour beach photography session, a lavish wedding overseas, or two month assignment in the Himalaya, I will work with you to understand what you want to achieve, refining the brief, and identifying ways of enhancing the end product.

 Whilst the style of my photography may be described as natural, unobtrusive or documentary, this doesn’t mean that I’m a wall flower hiding in the corner.
 I’m a friendly guy with a natural enthusiasm for what I do.
 You will find I am also hands-on and work tirelessly for you before, during and after any assignment.

 Choosing to use a professional photographer is a big deal.
 It is normal for people to be nervous about commissioning photography, regardless of whether they will appear in front of the lens.
 It requires a significant financial and often emotional commitment.
 Quite often you only have one chance to get it right.
 I will never agree to an assignment unless we have spent some time getting to know each other and we both have agreed on something we are excited about.
 If I don’t think my style of photography is right for you I will tell you so.

 I’m a great fan of honesty and transparency.
 Any work I quote is based on a simple, transparent pricing model that is based on a brief we have agreed together and works for you.
 No-one, including myself, likes nasty surprises and I don’t undercut on pricing in the hope of upselling later because in my experience it leaves a bad taste in everyone’s mouth.
 Finally I will always try to tell you what might go wrong – not to scare you – merely to manage your expectations and help us both make sufficient contingency plans if need be.